pike82/new-wiki/Archer-Class.md

 ## Misc
 **Comments:**

 Set pitch to 85.
-(Film 150 km alt and about 200km range)
+(80 for Film 150 km alt and about 200km range)
 ***